Speedsaver/ArduiPi_OLED/README.md

-[04/2018] Tested on an Orange Pi Zero H2+ running Armbian (Armbian has something in the boot config called "overlays" which enable IO ports, in this case it was 'i2c0') with an "SSD1306" OLED display (128x64).
-Had to use type "OLED_SH1106_I2C_128x64" for the library init to get it to work.
+[04/2018] Tested on an Orange Pi Zero H2+ running Armbian (Armbian has something in the boot config called "overlays" which enable IO ports, in this case it was 'i2c0')

 Thanks to the original author, what follows is the original README: